Basics - Part 2

 такси ➜ таксита (taxi/taxis)

-We previously saw how to use съм (to be) with "I" and "he/she/it".
+In the Basics 1 lesson, we saw how to use съм (to be) with "I" and "he/she/it".
 Here's the full conjugation of the present tense, along with all personal pronouns:

 |Съм - Present|